gkarlos/kerma-experiments/README.md

 # Kerma Experiments
 ***
-This repository contains all the experiments replace to the [KERMA project](https://github.com/gkarlos/kerma).
+This repository contains all the experiments related to the [KERMA project](https://github.com/gkarlos/kerma).